 When everyone is working in different locations, the logistics of remote team management gets harder.
 As a manager, you can’t be everywhere at once.
 One can say that remote working is the perfect set up to let your ability to delegate, lead, and communicate shine!

-The first step in the ‘best practices for managing remote teams guide’ is to start by keeping your goals in sight at all times.
+The first step in the managing remote teams best practices guide is to start by keeping your goals in sight at all times.
 Cap the amount of work you take on in a particular week (or month, if you’re more of a strategic than tactical planner), identify their priorities, and mark them according to how critical and time-intensive they are.
 For example, if a task is urgent and time-consuming, it should be given the highest priority for everyone concerned.
 This way, they too can push busywork down the queue so that it doesn’t take up most of the bandwidth during business hours.

-Below is the list of some tips that can be stated as ‘managing a remote workforce: proven practices’.
+Below is the list of some tips that can be stated as ‘managing remote teams best practices’.
 You can leverage these tips to manage a remote team more efficiently than ever, enhance productivity, and lead them to succeed.
 For managing remote employees, best practices are:

 - Standardize weigh-ins